mrryanjohnston/CLIPSX11/README.md

 1. `<display>` - External address to an X11 Display object.
 2. `<button>` - Integer button to grab.
+3. `<modifiers>` - One of:
-3. `<modifiers>` - An integer representing the mask modifier.
+    - An integer representing the mask modifier.
 Use `lexeme-to-mask` or `multifield-to-mask` to generate an `INTEGER` for this argument.
+    - A symbol or string representing the mask modifier.
+    - A multifield of symbols or strings representing values to `|` (or) for the mask modifier
 4. `<grab-window>` - Integer representing the X11 window in which the button is to be grabbed.
-5. `<owner-events?>` - Boolean; if TRUE, events are reported as if the grabbing client owned the events (owner_events argument to XGrabKey).
+5. `<owner-events?>` - Boolean; if TRUE, events are reported as if the grabbing client owned the events (owner_events argument to XGrabButton).
+6. `<event_mask>` - One of:
+    - An integer representing the event mask.
+Use `lexeme-to-event-mask` or `multifield-to-event-mask` to generate an `INTEGER` for this argument.
+    - A symbol or string representing the event mask modifier.
+    - A multifield of symbols or strings representing values to `|` (or) for the event mask modifier
-6. `<pointer-mode-symbol>` - Symbol controlling pointer freezing behavior during the grab.
+7. `<pointer-mode-symbol>` - Symbol controlling pointer freezing behavior during the grab.
 Recognized value:
      * "GrabModeSync" - pointer is frozen until explicitly released (maps to X11 GrabModeSync)
      * anything else (typically "GrabModeAsync") - pointer operates asynchronously (maps to GrabModeAsync)
-7. `<keyboard-mode-symbol>` - Symbol controlling keyboard freezing behavior during the grab.
+8. `<keyboard-mode-symbol>` - Symbol controlling keyboard freezing behavior during the grab.
 Same semantics as pointer-mode-symbol.
-8. `<confine_to>` - Window to confine the grab to
+9. `<confine_to>` - Window to confine the grab to
-9. `<cursor>` - Specifies the cursor to be displayed
+10. `<cursor>` - Specifies the cursor to be displayed

 ##### Example